informaticsrepo/omop-lat/README.md

 With data on source concepts usage frequency, for each standard concepts with multiple source concepts mapped to it, we can try to identify (and study) any information loss.
 This can be viewed by some as desired and intended.
 Others may view this as an information loss and try to avoid it but still keep in mind some optimal granularity of the standard concept model layer.
 Standard concepts are meant to facilitate harmonization.
 What level of granularity is built into such standard concepts is a design choice of model administrators.
 To some extend, this granularity level is dictated by available terminologies in existence.
 For example, the choice of SNOMED CT as a standard terminology for condition domain in 2008.

+# Fully Specified Name (FSN) generation

+`Ptosis of eyelid of left eye` versus `Ptosis of left eyelid` `of left eye` versus `in left eye`
+`Pain in eye of left eye` versus `pain in left eye`

+# Future

+Given current evolution of coding (as of Feb 2026), some problems will be better adressed by specifying the task for agentic system to solve.
+This was considered during result review of the project and dealing with some aspects.
+We also expect AI help with adressing deficiencies in medical terminologies/ontologies.